jay-johnson/deploy-to-kubernetes/README.rst

     <a href="https://asciinema.org/a/193472?autoplay=1" target="_blank"><img src="https://asciinema.org/a/193472.png"/></a>

 Please be careful as these commands will shutdown all containers and reset the Kubernetes cluster.

-.. note:: All created data should be persisted in the NFS ``/data/k8`` directories

 Run as root: